Birgit Nilsson: From the 1960s through to the 1980s

 Nilsson was widely known as the leading Wagnerian soprano of her time, the successor to the great Norwegian soprano Kirsten Flagstad, particularly as Brünnhilde.
 However, she also sang many of the other famous soprano roles, among them Leonore, Aida, Turandot, Tosca, Elektra, and Salome.
 She had, according to The New York Times, a "voice of impeccable trueness and impregnable stamina".

 The conductor Erich Leinsdorf thought that her longevity, like Flagstad's, had something to do with her Scandinavian heritage, remarking that Wagner required "thoughtful, patient and methodical people."
 Nilsson attributed her long career to no particular lifestyle or regimen.
 "I do nothing special", she once said.
 "I don't smoke.
 I drink a little wine and beer.
 I was born with the right set of parents."

 In sheer power, her high notes were sometimes compared to those of the Broadway belter Ethel Merman.
 However Nilsson claims her "explosive" high notes that were her biggest asset on-stage "have not been recorded like they should have been" in the studio.
 She later lamented: "It always made me a little bit sad when I heard my own recordings.
 And many people told me that I sang much better in person than I do on the recordings!
 That didn't flatter me at all, because I know what's going to be left when I am no longer singing".

 Twice at the Met, Nilsson sustained injuries that kept her from performing.
-In February 1971, she sprained her ankle during a performance of Elektra that resulted in cancellation of one performance (that was replaced by a historic performance of Fidelio starring Christa Ludwig).
+In February 1971, she sprained her ankle during a performance of Elektra that resulted in cancellation of one performance (that was replaced by a performance of Fidelio starring Christa Ludwig).
 Nilsson recovered to sing the broadcast performance of Elektra on 27 February.
 More seriously, in March 1974 she fell and dislocated her shoulder during a rehearsal of Götterdämmerung.
 While recuperating in her hospital room at Roosevelt Hospital she said, "other than my bruises and my black and blues I feel fine".
 Although able to sing Brünnhilde for the first two performances with her arm in a sling, her injury caused her to miss subsequent performances, including that season's Götterdämmerung broadcast.
-The New York Times review of the production's 8 March opening night is reprinted in the Metropolitan Opera Archives.
+The New York Times review by Harold C. Schonberg of the production's 8 March 1974 opening night is reprinted in the Metropolitan Opera archives.